micropython/micropython/docs/library/sys.rst

       ``traceback`` module in CPython.
 Unlike ``traceback.print_exception()``,
-      this function takes just exception value instead of exception type, exception value, and traceback object; `file` argument should be positional; further arguments are not support.
-Compliant ``traceback`` module can be found in micropython-lib.
+      this function takes just exception value instead of exception type, exception value, and traceback object; `file` argument should be positional; further arguments are not supported.
+CPython-compatible ``traceback`` module can be found in micropython-lib.

 Constants